 1. Email after a phone interview

-2. Email after an interview
+2. Follow up email after on-site interview

-3. Email after second interview
+3. Follow-up email after the second interview

 4. Email in case of no response

-It has been a few weeks since the interview and I look forward to hearing you from you regarding the position.
-During the interview, you had mentioned that you are looking for a hardworking and enterprising person who can improve your company's functions.
-I am sure that I have what it takes and am still interested in the job.
-In case the job has been filled, please let me know.
-However, I just wanted to reiterate my interest.
+It’s been a few weeks since our interview and I look forward to hearing you from you regarding the position.
+During the interview, you mentioned that you’re looking for a hardworking and enterprising person who can improve your team.
+I’m sure I have what it takes and I’m still interested in the job.
+If the job has been filled, please let me know.
+If it hasn’t, I wanted to reiterate my interest.

 5. Email asking for time to think on the offer

 So, you have aced the interview, impressed the interview panel and finally got a job offer.
+Awesome!
 Need some time to think about it?
 Well, just send an email and ask for some time.